josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💷_potential_tort_exposure.md

 # 💷 Potential Tort Exposure
-**First created:** 2025-09-07 | **Last updated:** 2025-09-06
+**First created:** 2025-09-07 | **Last updated:** 2025-09-13
-*A forward-looking ledger: what happens when tort liability, Equality Act breaches, and damages are added on top of sunk surveillance + Polaris costs.*
+*A forward-looking ledger: what happens when tort liability, Equality Act breaches, and damages are added on top of sunk surveillance + Polaris costs*

 ---